4 October, 2014

 Today is a short post, but I’ve recently started playing around with ClipUpload.
 ClipUpload is a very clever, yet very simple clipboard upload tool which will upload whatever is in your clipboard to a variety of sources including: facebook, imgur, pastebin or even your own FTP server.
-Whilst I think it is pretty cool to upload to an FTP server,…

 This will be a small introduction into return oriented programming, commonly referred to as ROP.
-I’ve had a lot of experience with security measures (duh) but never really had any hands on experience with more modern security technologies such as non-executable stack/data (DEP, NX, XN, W^X) or Address Space Layout Randomisation (ASLR).
+I’ve had a lot of experience with security measures but never really had any hands on experience with more modern security technologies such as non-executable stack/data (DEP, NX, XN, W^X) or Address Space Layout Randomisation (ASLR).

 The non-executable stack isn’t really limited to just the stack, anything that isn’t code memory can’t be executed.
 So as in PSP, you can’t just jump to the savedata and have the day’s work done.

 Just to start, congratulation to yifanlu for his excellent work on gaining the first vita native hack.
 I’d like to note that I’m just relaying information from a forum post by yifanlu and did not have any input on yifanlu’s work, it’s all his!

 Also, if you’re not a developer, please note that there is currently no way to run homebrew, colour your screen, download binaries, hack your device, make a milkshake from 10 miles away or such.
-This post is purely informational.

 Turns out he’s not just a green frog!
 So, I’ve been throwing this word around recently and it’s probably about time I explain.
 Kermit, either a protocol or perhaps a funny name (see KIRK/SPOCK) is a communication interface for the PSP emu.
 Specifically it allows the PSP to talk to the host.

 Now, I can tell there aren’t as many developers here, so I’ll try to simplify for the curious minds but this stuff is pretty complicated.

 Thanks to a facebook message from my dad yesterday, I was informed of this website: Can you Crack it?.
 So, promptly, I got onto the job and it was surprisingly easy and I imagine it will be for most people who can reverse engineer and has experience doing so.